geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 ./run_tool_versions.sh
 Computer Name: Cam’s M4 MacBook Pro
 Cocoapods 1.16.2
-Dart SDK version: 3.7.2
+Dart SDK version: 3.11.1
+Firebase 15.9.0
+Flutterfire 1.3.1
-Flutter 3.29.2
+Flutter 3.41.3
+iOS Simulator <version>
-MacOS 15.3.2
+MacOS 26.3
-Monarch version 2.2.7
 ruby 3.2.6 (202
+Shorebird: not installed
-Xcode 16.2
+Xcode 26.2
-Firebase 14.0.0
-Flutterfire 1.1.0
-iOS Simulator <version>
 ```
 Be sure to run this script locally and check it against the output from the Discord channel.
-Edit the last line to reflect the version of the iOS running in the Simulator.
+Edit the iOS line to reflect the version of the iOS running in the Simulator.

 Different components have different "tolerances" for version matching.
 In general, you should make sure that your version of Cocoapods, Dart, Flutter, Monarch, and XCode matches the Discord channel's latest versions exactly.